Ionhour Docs

 7. Save.

-New check form with ping URL
+New job form with ping URL

 Send Your First Heartbeat